Medical Assistance in Dying: A Paediatric Perspective

 Dawn Davies; Canadian Paediatric Society, Bioethics Committee

 - The discussion of MAID policy in Canada has been framed as much by the issue and context of suffering as by considerations of autonomy.
-While current legislation clearly prohibits MAID for incapable persons at the request of any other person, it is still possible for parents to request MAID on behalf of their dying child.
+While current legislation clearly prohibits MAID for incapable persons at the request of any other person, it is possible that parents may request MAID on behalf of their dying child.

 Keywords: Euthanasia; MAID; Mature minors; Medical assistance in dying